PieKing1215/pxtone-plug/README.md

 ## Building

 1. Install [Rust](https://www.rust-lang.org/learn/get-started)
+2. On Linux, you may need to install some extra system libraries.<br>
+   GitHub Actions needed `sudo apt install -y freeglut3-dev libxcursor-dev libgtk-3-dev libxcb-icccm4-dev libx11-xcb-dev libxcb-dri2-0-dev`
-2. Clone this repo
+4. Clone this repo
-3. Run `cargo xtask bundle pxtone-plug --release`
+5. Run `cargo xtask bundle pxtone-plug --release`

 If it succeeds, there should be a .clap and a .vst3 somewhere in the `target/bundled/` folder.<br>
 If not, or if it fails, please [open an issue](https://github.com/PieKing1215/pxtone-plug/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=).